tagoyal/factuality-datasets/README.md

 <img width="382" alt="Screen Shot 2022-11-29 at 1 49 32 AM" src="https://user-images.githubusercontent.com/22390810/204469849-dd016288-4920-4363-801f-543a15ac8261.png">

 In the above example, the arc woman -> Chicago is non-factual because the woman is travelling to Chicago but not necessarily from Chicago.
+All other arcs in the summary are factual according to the DAE formulation

 # Models and Data
 All models and datasets are available at: https://drive.google.com/drive/folders/1kcRCU-UlIqwDIGsaRQlRsCcHY4Mc-m3L?usp=sharing